Frequently Asked Questions about the Baby-Vac

 The Baby-Vac can provide this gentle but strong enough continuous suction with the power of the vacuum cleaner.

 Isn't it too drastic to clean a baby's nose with a vacuum cleaner/hoover?

-No, it isn't as the apparatus sucks with the help of the vacuum, but not with its strength.
-The apparatus adjusts the suction.
-Because the vacuum makes it possible to suck continuously, the secretion can be removed from all parts of the nose.
+No, it isn't as the apparatus sucks with the help of the vacuum cleaner, but not with its strength.
+It automatically adjusts itself and reduces the suction power.
+In this manner the vacuum makes it possible to suck continuously, thereby removing the secretion from all parts of the nasal cavities.

 Isn't the child afraid of the Baby-Vac?

 Some children are afraid at first, mainly because of the noise from the vacuum cleaner but they later get used to it.